kunpengcompute/KAEdriver/README.md

 modprobe hisi_rde
 ```

-Check whether the accelerator driver has been loaded successfully by running the `lsmod` command.
+Check the accelerator driver has been loaded successfully by running the `lsmod` command.

 `uacce.ko, hisi_qm.ko, sgl.ko, hisi_sec2.ko, hisi_hpre.ko, hisi_zip.ko` should be in the list.